shreyareddi/jekyll-now/about.md

 ---

 Hello!
 Here's the TL;DR about me:
-- first-year CS-Math major @ Harvey Mudd College
+- CS-Math major '26 @ Harvey Mudd College
 - described as a great leader by past coaches
 - experience being able to explain advanced terms in simpler terms